 The Skinny Dip: The Skinny Dip is “a collective concept store” that houses local brands (Southern Charm fans can find ShepGear here.) as well as new designers from around the country.
 Inside the two-story shop, you’ll also find a coffee and wine bar, and makeshift art gallery.
 If I had a place to put them, I would have purchased several of the beautiful pieces hanging on the wall.

-Candlefish: This suggestion could fall in the category above because Candlesfish is technically a shop, however, they also offer candle-making workshops.
-We signed up for one on a Monday evening, and had a fantastic experience.
-The class fee included instruction, two candles, which we made ourselves to take home, the option to BYOB, and a 15% discount for any merchandise we wanted to purchase.
+Candlefish: This suggestion could fall in the category above because Candlesfish is technically a shop, however, they also offer an in-house Candle-Making Workshop.
+I took one on a Monday evening and had a fantastic experience.
+The class fee includes instruction, two scented candles, which you make yourself, the option to BYOB, and a 15% discount for any merchandise purchased immediately after the workshop.

 Charleston Sole Walking Tour: I am usually not a tour person.
-I find a lot of them to be gimmicky, and cover the same information you might find in any old guide, but I decided to do this on a whim, on my first visit to Charleston, and it was a great decision.
-Our guide Finn was super sweet and knowledgeable, and when he noticed that I was taking very angular photos (I am all about the angles!), he made sure to point out architectural particulars and scenes along the way that he thought I would find interesting.
-Our group was under 10 people so it was very intimate, and by the end of our 2 hours, we had made some new friends as well as found our bearings in Charleston.
+I find a lot of them to be gimmicky and cover the same information you might find in any guidebook, but I decided to do this one on my first visit to Charleston, and it was a great decision.
+My guide Finn was super sweet and knowledgeable, and when he noticed that I was taking very angular photos, he made sure to point out architectural particulars and scenery that he thought I would find interesting.

 The tour spans two hours and covers an area of about 1.5 miles.
 The group sizes are kept small, which makes for an excellent way to get your bearings in Charleston, in an intimate setting.